bibanon/bibanon/Home.md

 ---

+Today we live in an era where the internet has become more than a tool of humanity; it is an alternate reality where most of humanity's interaction and livelihoods take place, and thus influence the physical world.

 Despite this, the important legacy of internet culture is constantly overlooked as a passing fad by both their constituents and their creators.
 As the network evolves, new servers will supersede the old, inactive data will fall down the memory hole, and link rot shall destroy cultural context.
 And it won't be long before a future innovator, (probably your own self) sifting through humanity's library of knowledge, curses us for our complacency.

 But why wait to become an internet archeologist?
 We can instead record history and cultural output as it happens, and analyze them from the perspective of a primary source.